 The three peaks (the lazy way) continues…

 The 3 day, “three peaks (the lazy way)”, adventure continues in this video, which shows the lengths (and heights!)
 I go to, to try and visit all three of the Blue Mountains 3 peaks, in the easiest route possible.
+Which actually isn’t easy at all – this trip is only for fit, experienced off-track navigators.

 Day 2 had a fairly lazy start with Jim’s excellent catch for breakfast and some downstream meanderings to investigate long-ago rumours of an excellent campsite not too far from where we were.
 However, those long-ago rumours were just that… maybe long-ago it was a great spot.
 Now?… not so great.
 That is, unless you’re a wombat with a penchant for metre high bracken ferns.

 The highlight of the day (and possibly the trip) was visiting the plaques that pay tribute to the Carlon Family patriarchs, as seen in The Man From Coxs River documentary.
-(Oh, BTW they’ve now launched the DVD – get in quick!)

 I wasn’t sure what to expect, but if you’ve read my earlier post on the movie, you probably won’t be surprised to hear that I found it quite profound and moving, as did many of my fellow walkers.
 We lingered briefly and removed some of the weeds from around the plaques, before turning to head off for the day.